-The carburettor is set to its basic setting when test run at the factory.
-The basic setting is richer than the optimum setting and should be maintained for the first hours that the machine is in use.
-The carburettor should then be finely adjusted.
-Fine adjustment should be carried out by a suitably trained person.
+The basic carburettor settings are adjusted during testing at the factory.
+The basic setting is richer than the optimal setting and should be kept during the machine's first working hours.
+Thereafter the carburetor should be finely adjusted.
+Fine adjustment should be carried out by a skilled technician.

-CAUTION!
-If the chain rotates while idling the T-screw must be turned anti-clockwise until the chain stops.
+NOTE!
+If the chain rotate while idling the T screw should be adjusted counter-clockwise until it stops.